greypanda/MikroKam/README.md

 This will download MikroKam and create the MikroKam directory.

 <code>
-cd MikroKom
+cd MikroKam
 </code>

 To create a desktop icon:

 <code>
-sudo cp MikroKom.desktop /home/pi/Desktop
+sudo cp MikroKam.desktop /home/pi/Desktop/
 </code>